-Attributes: Appropriate for First-Year, Social Sciences 200 Special Topics in Latin American, Latino, and Caribbean Studies This course will offer special topics in LALC at the intermediate level.
-Prerequisite dependent upon topic.
-Offered occasionally.
-222 Contemporary Peoples of Latin America An examination of the life of present-day primitive and peasant peoples of Middle and South America.
-These societies are seen holistically, and as they relate to urban and state centers.
-This course is cross-listed as ANTH 222.
 Offered every other year.

-Attributes: Appropriate for First-Year, ENST Discip Spec (ESDS), Social Sciences 230 Early Latin American History to 1800 Survey of pre-Colombian and colonial Latin American history.
+Attributes: ANTH Cultural Anth Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), Global Diversity, INST Latin America Course, Portuguese & Brazilian Studies, Social Sciences 230 Early Latin American History to 1800 Survey of pre-Colombian and colonial Latin American history.
 Students explore the major ancient civilizations of the Americas, the background and characteristics of European conquest and colonization, the formation of diverse colonial societies, and the breakdown of the colonial system that led to independence.
 The course includes both the Spanish and Portuguese colonies in the Americas from a comparative perspective.
 This course is cross-listed as HIST 130.